alexandruorlando/CKOPaymentGateway/README.md

 - Allowed currencies are described in the "Allowed Currencies" section.
 - Payments should be idempotent.
 - The system should handle payments in parallel.
+- Card information is securely stored by the Card Tokenization Service.
+Payment Gateway only stores the token.
+- Actual payment processing is handled by the Bank Simulator Service.
+- All externally exposed API contracts are defined in PaymentGateway.Contracts (v1).

 ## Areas of improvement:
 - Enhance security: Enable HTTPS and other mechanisms to ensure PCI DSS compliance.